Estimating the number of available states for normal and tumor tissues in gene expression space: Results and Discussion

 The normal homeostatic state shall be protected against transitions to the cancer state by a barrier.
 Otherwise the transitions are unavoidable because both the fitness and the number of available states in the cancer region are much higher than in the normal region.

-It is natural to assume that the intermediate region holds a low-fitness barrier, as schematically represented in Fig. \ref{fig1} lower panel for Lung Squamous Cell Cancer (LUSC).
-Indeed, the normal homeostatic state is a state with regulated fitness \cite{regfitness}.
+It is natural to assume that the intermediate region holds a low-fitness barrier, as schematically represented in Fig.~\ref{fig1} lower panel for Lung Squamous Cell Cancer (LUSC).
+Indeed, the normal homeostatic state is a state with regulated fitness~\cite{regfitness}.
 In cancer, on the other hand, these constraints are removed and tumor growth is only limited by the availability of space and nutrients.
 The intermediate region is a space for senescence or different kinds of illness, where fitness is reduced and the compensation mechanisms are not capable of keeping homeostasis.
-In paper \cite{AYR} it was shown that tumors in the initial stages of progression transit through this region.

-In Fig. \ref{fig1} lower panel the $x$ axis, as in the upper panel, is PC1, which was identified as the cancer axis \cite{AYR} separating the normal from the cancer states.
-The $y$ axis is the fitness (with a minus sign).
-The absolute maximum of fitness is cancer.
-The normal homeostatic state is a local metastable maximum, which should be characterized by a mean decay time, $\tau_H$.
+In Fig.~\ref{fig1} lower panel we provide a schematic 1D representation of the fitness landscape.
+The x axis, as in the upper panel, is PC1, which is identified as the cancer axis~\cite{AYR}.
+The normal and cancer states are well separated along this axis.
+The y axis, on the other hand, is a sketch for the fitness (with a minus sign), which is obtained simply by smoothing the histogram of samples.
+In other words, we assume that the observed density of samples at a given point of GES is proportional to the fitness.

-Notice that with a rough estimation of the fitness landscape along the PC1 axis we could get, in principle, an estimation for $\tau_H$, and thus the risk of cancer in a tissue.
+The absolute maximum of fitness is at the cancer attractor (denoted C in the figure).
+The normal homeostatic state (H) is a local metastable maximum, which should be characterized by a mean decay time, $\tau_H$.
+In the figure, the fitness at the homeostatic maximum is normalized to unity.
+Notice that with a rough estimation of the fitness landscape we could get, in principle, an estimation for $\tau_H$, and thus the risk of cancer in a tissue.

 The time for the reverse process to occur, $\tau_C$, that is from the tumor to the normal state, is expected to be much larger than $\tau_H$.
-We could get a rough value for it by using a detailed balance equation \cite{detbal}:
+We could get a rough value for it by using a kind of detailed balance equation \cite{detbal}: